Shopify/js-buy-sdk/README.md

 # [Shopify](https://www.shopify.com) JavaScript Buy SDK

-## Deprecation Notice

-The JavaScript Buy SDK `v3.0` will be the final release of this library.
-The main goal of this version is to extend the gracing period of SDK `.checkout` interface by replacing it with an equivalent interface based on the [Cart API](https://shopify.dev/docs/api/storefront/latest/objects/Cart) with some limitations inherit to the different scope of both APIs.

 ## How to upgrade to v3.0?

 To upgrade simply run either of the following commands